 Cooking an elk tenderloin is a special occasion.
 If you’re like most people, you don’t shoot an elk every year, and each elk only has two tenderloins, which are the same cut as filet mignon in beef.

-I have become a student of Mexican cooking, and one thing that struck me was how reliant Mexican food is on sauces; I daresay even moreso than French cooking.
+I do a lot of Mexican cooking, and one thing that strikes me is how reliant Mexican cuisine is on sauces; I daresay even moreso than French cooking.
 Everything from chunky salsas to smooth dipping sauces and rich, complicated moles.
 Well there are simpler sauces, too.

-This is one of them.
-I found the recipe in Chef Enrique Olvera’s book Mexico from the Inside Out, which is a beautiful book centered around Chef Olvera’s famous Mexico City restaurant.
+This ancho sauce is one of them.
+I found the recipe in Chef Enrique Olvera’s book Mexico from the Inside Out, which is a beautiful book centered around Chef Olvera’s famous Mexico City restaurant Pujol.
 Most of his dishes are complex, beautiful, white-linen affairs.
 But if you tease out the components you can find simple jewels.
-Like this ancho sauce.
+Like this sauce.

 All it consists of are ancho chiles, caramelized onions and garlic.
 Olvera’s version is picante, as he uses the hotter arbol chiles.
 I wanted a more approachable, mellower base sauce here, and the mild, almost raisiny anchos do the trick; dried ancho chiles are easier to find, too.